Kevnz/publisher/readme.md

 # Publisher

-Publish your readme to gh-pages
+Publish your readme to gh-pages.

 ## Usage